From Box Office Bomb to Would-Be Blockbuster: The Cinematic Story of Walt Disney Studios Paris

 Image: Universal

-Disney-MGM Studios, meanwhile, asked you to imagine what it might be like if any movie whose title you might recognize had ever been shot there.
+Disney-MGM Studios, meanwhile, asked you to imagine what it might be like if any movie whose title you might recognize had ever actually been shot there.

 Click and expand for a much larger and more detailed view.
 Image: Disney, via angryap.com

 By the mid-90s much of the backlot (including New York Street and Mickey Avenue) was opened to foot traffic as Disney gave up on actual production, and the park’s soundstages designed for filming were reused to house attractions like Voyage of the Little Mermaid and The Magic of Disney Animation.
 An abridged 25-minute version of the Studio Tour continued (amazingly) until 2014.
-Though it maintained the pretense of being on an actual studio for the two decades leading up to its closure, few would’ve fallen for the premise.
+Though it maintained the pretense of being in an actual studio for the two decades leading up to its closure, few would’ve fallen for the ruse.

 To keep Disney-MGM Studios from being viewed as a Disney park without much to do, Imagineers smartly stocked the park with can’t-miss E-Tickets (STAR TOURS, The Twilight Zone Tower of Terror, and Rock ‘n’ Roller Coaster).
 Still, it was denounced by fans with that most ominous and foreboding label: a “half-day park.”